Los Angeles County Superior Court: Commissioners

 A commissioner is a subordinate judicial officer elected by the judges of the Court and given the power to hear and make decisions in certain kinds of legal matters, similar to the United States magistrate judge.
 Their jurisdiction includes, but is not limited to, traffic matters, family law and juvenile cases, criminal misdemeanors, and criminal felony cases through the preliminary hearing stage.
 There are 140 commissioners.

 Prosecutors

-The Los Angeles County District Attorney, currently George Gascón, prosecutes crimes before the court on behalf of California, Los Angeles County, and all cities and special districts within Los Angeles County.
+The Los Angeles County District Attorney, currently Nathan Hochman, prosecutes crimes before the court on behalf of California, Los Angeles County, and all cities and special districts within Los Angeles County.

 Public Defenders

 The Los Angeles County Public Defender, currently Ricardo Garcia, is the public defender.